Filter map by:

 As a member of ASEAN, the Philippines is included in the NZ Inc ASEAN strategy.
 NZ Inc is the Government’s plan to strengthen New Zealand’s economic, political and security relationships with key international partners.

+A working holiday scheme between our two countries began in 2014 which allows 100 young New Zealanders and 100 young Filipinos to work and travel in each others' countries each year.
 New Zealanders aged between 18 and 30 can apply for a 12-month working holiday visa for the Philippines.

 To apply, you can go to the Philippines Embassy in Wellington.

 For more information, read the Philippines Embassy's fact sheet (external link).